s33ke3/Yara-Scanner/README.md

 Do you want more hacking? :bow_and_arrow: https://thehackingquest.net/

-NOTE: This Project is a mod of "yara-scanner" designed by iomoath.
+NOTE: This Project is a mod of "yara-scanner" designed by iomoath, that introduce different new features.
 You can find the original project at the following link: https://github.com/iomoath/yara-scanner

 :mag: You can find "Installing Instructions" | "Arguments" | "Usage Example" at --> https://github.com/iomoath/yara-scanner